suduo94/suduo94.github.io/_pages/about.md

 News
 ======
+* 2025/06 I was supported by the 77th China Postdoctoral Science Foundation.
+* 2025/06 One paper accepted in ICCV 2025.
+Congratulations to Yawen!
 * 2024/08 We won the 3rd place in the 1st DD challenge @ ECCV 2024
 * 2024/06 I obtained my Ph.
 D. degree after four years of diligent work.
 * 2024/02 One paper accepted in CVPR 2024.